What actually counts as “VM protection”

 Yes — the VM regenerates per build |

-Obfuscator.io Pro and Jscrambler claim polymorphic VM/runtime behavior; OSS virtualizers usually do not |
+Obfuscator.io Pro documents VM runtime options; Jscrambler emphasizes polymorphic protection and annotation-controlled behavior; OSS virtualizers usually do not |

 | Per-month pricing including VM |